Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Non-local electrodynamics of metals

-An established instance of non-local electrodynamics is the anomalous skin effect (ASE), in which electrons propagate ballistically within the skin layer.
-It is expected to occur when $\delta\ll\{\lambda_{mr},\lambda_{mc}\}$ and has historically been associated with $\omega^{2/3}$ behavior.
-The ASE has been observed experimentally at low temperature in a select number of high-purity elemental metals \cite{Pippard1947,Chambers1950,Chambers1952,Smith1959}.
-Another instance of non-local electrodynamics---the viscous skin effect (VSE)---is predicted to occur in an intermediate regime $\sqrt{\lambda_{mr}\lambda_{mc}}\ll\delta\ll \lambda_{mc}$ and is characterized by $\omega^{3/4}$ behavior \cite{Gurzhi1968}.
+An established instance of non-local electrodynamics is the \gls{ase}, in which electrons propagate ballistically within the skin layer.
+The \gls{ase} is expected to occur when $\delta\ll\lambda_{\text{mr}}$ (as marked by the red line in \cref{fig:skin_effects}(a)), and is predicted to exhibit a surface resistance that becomes independent of the bulk conductivity and whose magnitude exceeds the \gls{cse} expectation \cite{Reuter1948,Sondheimer1954,Pippard1954}.
+The \gls{ase} has been observed experimentally at low temperature in a select number of high-purity elemental metals \cite{Pippard1947,Chambers1950,Chambers1952,Smith1959}, though always at one fixed frequency.
+It has also long been predicted that surface resistance follows $\omega^{2/3}$ behavior in the \gls{ase} \cite{Reuter1948,Sondheimer1954,Pippard1954}.
+To our knowledge, while this frequency dependence has been assumed in the interpretation of fixed-frequency measurements, it has never been measured directly.

+Another instance of non-local electrodynamics---the \gls{vse}---is predicted to occur in an intermediate regime $\sqrt{\lambda_{\text{mr}}\lambda_{\text{mc}}}\ll\delta\ll \lambda_{mc}$ (as shown by the blue and red lines in \cref{fig:skin_effects}(b)) and is characterized by $\omega^{3/4}$ behavior \cite{Gurzhi1968}.
 To our knowledge, it has not yet been observed experimentally.

+The upper frequency boundary for all of the above skin effects is determined by the onset of the relaxation regime, in which the conductivity leaves the zero-frequency limit.
+This boundary is given by $\delta=c/\omega_{p}$ where $c$ is the vacuum speed of light and $\omega_{p}$ is the plasma frequency, as marked by the orange line in \cref{fig:skin_effects}(a) and (b).
+For local electrodynamics, this aligns with the conventional Drude criterion $\omega=\gamma_{\text{mr}}$, shown by the dashed green line in \cref{fig:skin_effects}(a).